 The Grand High Priest shall have power to appoint suitable Companions to represent this Grand Chapter near other Grand Chapters, such Companions to be vested with the powers and duties usually exercised by Grand Representatives.

 Sec.
 18 [this section intentionally left blank.]

-Grand King and Grand Scribe

 Sec.
+19. Grand King and Grand Scribe Duties and Authority

-19. In the absence of the Grand High Priest from a convocation of the Grand Chapter, the Grand King, and in his absence, the Grand Scribe, shall preside, with the same authority as the Grand High Priest.
+In the absence of the Grand High Priest from a convocation of the Grand Chapter, the Grand King, and in his absence, the Grand Scribe, shall preside, with the same authority as the Grand High Priest.